GiggleLiu/tutorial-tensornetwork/tnet.typ

 == Contraction order optimization

-Tensor networks can be contracted pairwise, with a given contraction order.
+Tensor networks can be contracted pairwise according to a specified contraction order.
-The contraction complexity is determined by the chosen contraction order represented by a binary tree.
+The computational complexity of this contraction is determined by the chosen order, which can be represented as a binary tree.
-Finding the optimal contraction order, i.e., the contraction order with minimal complexity, is NP-complete@Markov2008.
+Finding the optimal contraction order—the one with minimal complexity—is an NP-complete problem@Markov2008.
-Luckily, a close-to-optimal contraction order is usually acceptable, which could be found in a reasonable time with a heuristic optimizer.
+However, in practice, a close-to-optimal contraction order is usually sufficient and can be found efficiently using heuristic optimization methods.
-In the past decade, methods have been developed to optimize the contraction orders, including both exact ones and heuristic ones.
+Over the past decade, researchers have developed various optimization techniques, including both exact and heuristic approaches.
-Among these methods, multiple heuristic methods can handle networks with more than $10^4$ tensors efficiently@Gray2021,@Roa2024.
+Some of these heuristic methods have proven highly scalable, capable of handling networks containing more than $10^4$ tensors@Gray2021,@Roa2024.

-The optimal contraction order is closely related to the _tree decomposition_@Markov2008 of the line graph of the tensor network.
+The optimal contraction order has a deep mathematical connection to the _tree decomposition_@Markov2008 of the tensor network's line graph.
 #definition([Tree decomposition and treewidth], [A _tree decomposition_ of a (hyper)graph $G=(V,E)$ is a tree $T=(B,F)$ where each node $B_i in B$ contains a subset of vertices in $V$ (called a "bag"), satisfying:

 1. Every vertex $v in V$ appears in at least one bag.